Areas of Practice include:

 W. Bradley Hunt joined Mackenzie Hughes in 2004 and is a partner in the

 firm.
-His practice focuses on: (1) commercial litigation, and (2) zoning
+His practice focuses on commercial litigation as well as zoning

 and municipal law.